alekos3/best_csv/README.md

 # best_csv

 This library converts a csv file to a Python dictionary.
 "So what!?!?" you may ask :).
-This library does it better, more efficienty and greatly improves your querry times (~30-40% faster than standard Python csv lib).
+This library does it better, more efficienty and greatly improves your querry times over the built in csv Python library.
+The built in csv Python library has a lookup complexity of O(n) where runtime grows directly in proportion to n; best_csv has a lookkup complexity of O(1) which means that it takes a constant time to lookup regardless of the dataset size.

-Now, this library might not be ideal for all csv datasets but is great for datasets that have some sort of unique identifier for any given row of information.
-For example, if we have a dataset of employees with ID numbers then this library would be ideal because you can have employee IDs as the key for any given employee in the dictionary.
+Now, this library might not be ideal for all csv datasets but is great for datasets that have a a column that we can use as a unique identifier for any given row of information.
+For example, if we have a dataset of employees and each row is an employee record we can use the employee IDs as the key for any given employee in the dictionary.

-The statndard Python csv library will create a list of dicts so if you want to search for specific user IDs you have to potentialy loop though all of the dataset to find the employee you want; whereas with best_csv you simply call the ID you need without having to loop through the dataset.
+The statndard Python csv library will create a list of dicts so if you want to search for specific employee IDs you have to potentialy loop though all of the dataset to find the employee you want; whereas with best_csv you simply call the employee ID you need without having to loop through the dataset.
 This is great if you have massive datasets and you are running multiple querries.